shi0507/Mini-Projects-HacktoberFest_21-/README.md

 It can be any of any length and can be any number of scripts, just add a folder with your name or projects name.

-#### Note:Contribute some good codes, don't submit HelloWorld programs or your contribution will be marked as INVALID/SPAM.
+#### Note:Contribute some good codes, don't submit HelloWorld programs or your contribution will be marked as SPAM.

 # Maintainer